Devo7v/UserCSS/README.md

 - [Swappa.com - Dark Style](https://github.com/Devo7v/UserCSS/#swappacom---dark-style)

 ## Google Bar - Dark Style
-*Similar to the Swappa style below, I need some help figuring out how to get 'if statements' working properly.
-I need help starting with lines 112 and 134.
-Please submit a pull request if you can help.*

 ![alt text](https://raw.githubusercontent.com/Devo7v/UserCSS/master/Screenshots/GoogleBar.png "Google Bar - Dark Style Screenshot (Screenshot needs to be updated)")

 This user style currently themes the Google Bar and Apps/User popup buttons across the following services: